Atanii/Pixellation-Pixel-Art-Editor/README.md

 <p align="center"><img align="center" src="logo-big.png" alt="pixellation logo"></p>

-# Disclaimer: This program is highly in development!

 ## About

-Pixellation is a pixel art editor program developed in .NET Core.
-It provides features like tiling and layer management with grouping.
+Pixellation is a pixel art editor program developed in .NET Core with WPF UI.
+It provides features like tiling and layer management.

 ## Development, planned features (this can change in the future / during development):